John-Rood/VectorVault/README.md

 ## Why Vector Vault?

-- **Simplicity**: Easier to use than traditional vector databases and AI integrations.
+- **Simplicity**: More straightforward than rolling your own vector database or hooking up multiple AI integrations.
 - **RAG Optimization**: Built from the ground up for Retrieval-Augmented Generation workflows.
-- **Customization**: Add specific knowledge to your Vault and tailor AI responses to your needs.
+- **Customization**: Override prompts, personalities, or entire models with minimal code.
-- **Scalability**: Fully serverless platform offering unparalleled scalability.
+- **Scalability**: Serverless approach means no scaling overhead.
+Build prototypes or enterprise apps all the same.
-- **Time and Resource Saving**: Dramatically reduce development time for AI feature integration.
+- **Time and Resource Saving**: Drastically reduce your AI development lifecycle.

 ## Getting Started